-Buyers will receive their kitten’s CFA and/or TICA registration papers either by mail or online (email, Facebook Messenger , etc) once we receive documentation from your veterinarian that your kitten has been spayed or neutered prior to them turning 6 months of age.
+Buyers will receive their kitten’s CFA and/or TICA registration papers either by mail or online (email, Facebook Messenger , etc) once we receive documentation from your veterinarian that your kitten has been spayed or neutered prior to the age agreed upon in your contract.
 Buyers will have provided contact information to Carolina Maine Coons when completing the Cat/Kitten Purchase Agreement.
 In the event the buyers contact information should change prior to receiving their registration paperwork, it is the responsibility of the buyer to notify Carolina Maine Coons of their new contact information.
 In regards to the cat/kitten’s registration process, the buyer is responsible for completing the registration paperwork, paying the registration fee, and submitting the paperwork to CFA and/or TICA.
 Of course, Carolina Maine Coons is available for any questions you may have regarding the process.

 DO YOU ALLOW YOUR CATS/KITTENS TO BE DECLAWED?